-1. That because of special circumstances applicable to the property, including size, shape, topography, location, and surrounding existing structures, the strict application of the zoning ordinance deprives such property of privileges enjoyed by other property in the vicinity under identical zoning classification.
+1. That because of special circumstances applicable to the property, including size, shape, topography, location, and surrounding existing structures, the strict application of the Zoning Ordinance deprives such property of privileges enjoyed by other property in the vicinity and under identical zoning classification.

-This finding can be made, as the subject parcel contains very steep slopes (slopes in excess of 70%) on an unstable coastal bluff, with the only suitable area for development near the base of the bluff within the coastal flood hazard area (Flood Zone-V).
+This finding can be made, in that the subject parcel contains very steep slopes (slopes in excess of 70%) on an unstable coastal bluff, with the only suitable area for development near the base of the bluff within the coastal flood hazard area (Flood Zone-V).
 Due to the topography and location within a flood hazard area, the structure must be elevated above the expected 100-year coastal inundation level at 21 feet above mean sea level in accordance with the regulations set forth by the Federal Emergency Management Agency (FEMA) and Chapter 16.10 (Geologic Hazards Ordinance) of the County Code.
-The lower floor area cannot be used as habitable space due to potential flood hazards from wave run-up, so a variance has been requested to increase the maximum number of stories from two to three in order to construct a home of a reasonable size of approximately 2,600 habitable square feet, comparable to existing and recently approved homes in the vicinity.
-The majority of homes along the bluff side of Beach Drive are three stories, so a variance to height requirements would not constitute the granting of a special privilege as existing dwellings in the neighborhood already have three stories.
-Due to the step-down design of the structure, the house will still meet the maximum 25-foot height limit for the RB zone district despite the increase in the number of stories.
+As the lower floor area cannot be used as habitable space, a variance has been requested to increase the maximum number of stories from two to three, and to increase the maximum floor area ratio from 50% to about 55% in order to construct a home of a comparable size to adjacent homes on the bluff side of Beach Drive.
+Furthermore, the Geotechnical and Engineering Geologist reports for the project site require decks to be covered in order to protect occupants from landslide debris, and covered outdoor space counts toward floor area ratio and results in a floor area ratio in excess of the 50% standard for the RB zone district.